cksystemsteaching/selfie/README.md

 > Compile-time polymorphism through overloading

 Object-oriented programming essentially makes type polymorphism programmable.
 Recall that type polymorphism already appears in C with arithmetic operators that are overloaded for integer and pointer arithmetic.
 An arithmetic operator such as the `+` operator has different semantics depending on the type of its operands.
 The question is how we can do something similar with procedures.
-Well, we could allow sharing the same procedure name in multiple procedure definitions where each definition features a unique signature.
-In other words, a procedure name would still be unique but only in combination with a signature.
+Well, we could allow sharing the same procedure name in multiple procedure definitions where each definition features a unique procedure signature.
+In other words, a procedure name would still be unique but only in combination with a procedure signature.
 This would allow overloading of procedures which is *compile-time polymorphism* because which procedure definition is used in a procedure call can be determined at compile time through a technique called *static binding*.
 Alright, done.
 Object-oriented programming languages support that.
 However, this is not what object-oriented programming really is.

 > Runtime polymorphism through overriding